Nifty Dec futures trade at discount

 India VIX declines over 4%

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, dropped 4.55% to 15.83.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.03% to 16.15.

-Reliance Industries, Infosys and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, HCL Technologies and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The December 2021 F&O contracts expires on 30 December 2021